Skip to main content

 My first lineage society certificate documented my descent from James and Mary Hart Gilbride.

 Third, doing the deep dive necessary to ferret out the best evidence for a relationship is challenging.
 It gets progressively harder the farther one goes back in time.
 Sometimes, relationships might have to be documented with sources other than the standard birth, marriage, or death certificates, as depending on the time and jurisdiction, those may not have been kept when that ancestor's event occurred.
-Sometimes records don't name the pertinent people, such as when parents' names are not included on a marriage record.
+Sometimes records don't name the pertinent people, such as when parents are not named on a marriage record.
 Sometimes, records do name a person, but that person is not a biological ancestor of the applicant.
 DNA proof arguments, censuses, divorce decrees, historical publications, pension files, undertaker's records, and church records are just a few of the types of sources I have used to provide the needed proof for successful applications.

 The deep dive can also bring to the surface the more obscure stories that may otherwise go undiscovered.
 For example, I learned the story of Lawrence O. Taylor, my husband's great-granduncle, while researching Jim's Mayflower line.
 I discovered that Lawrence was cared for his sister Nellie Taylor Casey (Jim's great-grandmother) after both their parents died young, and that eventually Lawrence was placed in the Enid School for the Feeble Minded in Oklahoma.
 He died at age ten in 1918 after the Spanish flu ran through the institution.
 The facility's doctor was later the subject of a scathing newspaper report of neglect, and subsequently sued the newspaper for libel.
 The case reached all the way to the Oklahoma Supreme Court, where Lawrence was mentioned in trial minutes.
 (Read more on Lawrence's story here.)